(Weak) Twisted post-groups, skew trusses and rings: Differentiation of twisted post-Lie groups

-In this section, first we propose the notion of twisted post Lie algebras, and show that every twisted post Lie algebra gives rise to a sub-adjacent Lie algebra.
-Then we propose the notion of twisted post Lie groups and investigate the differentiations of twisted post Lie groups.
-Furthermore we prove that the differentiation of every twisted post Lie group is a twisted post Lie algebra.
-Finally we show that the differentiation of the sub-adjacent group of a twisted post group, is in coincide with the sub-adjacent Lie algebra of its corresponding twisted post Lie algebra.
+In this section, we first introduce the notion of twisted post-Lie algebras and show that each twisted post-Lie algebra gives rise to another Lie algebra, called the sub-adjacent Lie algebra.
+Next, we define twisted post-Lie groups and study their differentiations.
+In particular, we prove that the differentiation of any twisted post-Lie group yields a twisted post-Lie algebra.
+Finally, we show that the differentiation of the sub-adjacent Lie group of a twisted post-Lie group coincides with the sub-adjacent Lie algebra of its corresponding twisted post-Lie algebra.

 Throughout this section, the base field is taken to be $\mathbb{R}.$